Siege of Busanjin: Battle

 Early in the morning of May 24, 1592, Sō Yoshitoshi once again called up Joeng Bal to stand down, assuring that he and his men would be safe if they would stand aside and allow the Japanese to pass.
-Joeng refused, stating that he was duty bound to oppose the Japanese advance unless he received orders from Seoul to do otherwise, and the Japanese attack then commenced.
+Jeong refused, stating that he was duty bound to oppose the Japanese advance unless he received orders from Seoul to do otherwise, and the Japanese attack then commenced.
 The Japanese tried to take the south gate of Busan Castle first but took heavy casualties and were forced to switch to the north gate.
-The Japanese took high ground positions on the mountain behind Busan and shot at Korean defenders within the city with their arquebuss until they created a breach in their northern defenses.
+The Japanese took high ground positions on the mountain behind Busan and shot at Korean defenders within the city with their arquebuses until they created a breach in their northern defenses.
 The Koreans, armed primarily with bows and spears, were outranged by Japanese firepower, and soon ran out of arrows.
-Commander Jeong Bal was struck by a bullet and died at around nine AM, causing morale to collapse and the swift fall of the city.
+Commander Chŏng Pal was struck by a bullet and died at around 0900, causing morale to collapse and the swift fall of the city.

 Aftermath

 Once within the walls of the fortification, the Japanese massacred thousands.
 "Both men, women, and even dogs and cats were beheaded."
 According to Japanese records, 8500 Koreans were killed in at Busan and 200 were taken prisoner.

-Gyeongsang Left Navy Commander Bak Hong watched the fall of Busan from a distance.
+Gyeongsang Left Navy Commander Pak Hong watched the fall of Busan from a distance.
 He then scuttled his fleet of 100 ships, which included more than 50 warships armed with cannon, and destroyed his weapons and provisions, so that they would not fall into Japanese hands.
 Abandoning his men, he fled to Hanseong.

 The following day, Konishi recombined his forces, and then advanced towards the fortress of Dongnae located ten kilometers northeast on the main road to Seoul.

 Legacy

 With the port in Japanese hands, the area became the primary landing ground for subsequent Japanese deployments to Korea during the Japanese invasion, notably the large army led by Kato Kiyomasa and the slightly smaller army led by Kuroda Nagamasa.
 It was also the primary Japanese supply base throughout the conflict.

-To commemorate the battle, there is a statue of Jeong Bal next to the Japanese Consulate in Busan.
+To commemorate the battle, there is a statue of Chŏng Pal next to the Japanese Consulate in Busan.